AdaCore/spark2014/docs/ug/alfa.rst

 User-specified Compliance
 ^^^^^^^^^^^^^^^^^^^^^^^^^

+The user may require that the project only contains code in Alfa, by using option ``--mode=force``.
+Any violation of Alfa is then reported as an error, and any construct in Alfa not yet implemented is reported as a warning.

-The user may require that some subprograms are in Alfa by inserting a specific pragma ``Annotate`` in the body of the subprogram.
-He may also insert this pragma in a package declaration (spec or body) to require that all subprogram declarations in this package are in Alfa.
+For a finer-grain control, the user may require that some subprograms are in Alfa by inserting a specific pragma ``Annotate`` in the body of the subprogram.
+He may also insert this pragma inside or before a package declaration (spec or body) to require that all subprogram declarations in this package are in Alfa.

 On the following example::